Conflict of interest declarations

 The Head of Centre is responsible for ensuring that their school/college maintains clear records of all instances where:

-- exams office staff have members of their family (which includes step-family, foster family and similar close relationships) or close friends and their immediate family (eg, children) being entered for examinations and assessments either at the school/college itself or other centres
+• exams office staff have members of their family (which includes step-family, foster family and similar close relationships) or close friends and their immediate family (eg children) being entered for examinations and assessments either at the school/college itself or other centre

 These records must:

-If you have any queries about this process, please contact the Exams Integrity team on 0161 958 3736 or email: COIcentredeclarations@aqa.org.uk.
+If you have any queries about this process, please email the Exams Integrity team at COIcentredeclarations@aqa.org.uk.